-- the consumer is away from his/her residence (consumers must be present for services)
+- The participant is away from his/her residence (participants must be present for services); or

-- the consumer has non-disabled adult visiting for longer than two weeks.
+- The participant has non-disabled adult visiting for longer than two weeks.
 During this time homemaking services will be placed on hold while the person is visiting and resumed once the person leaves.

-How are problems between the Homemaker and the Consumer solved?
+How are problems between the Homemaker and the Participant solved?

-Step three-if the matter cannot be resolved with the homemaker's supervisor the contact your HCAP Case Manager for assistance.
+- If the matter cannot be resolved with the homemaker's supervisor contact your HCAP Case Manager for assistance.

 Homemaking Agency responsibilities:

-Coordinators who report difficulties providing homecare services to consumers due to non-use (not being home for service), misuse (requesting tasks outside of the homemaker's assigned duties), or abuse of the homemaker (yelling, swearing, being intoxicated, making inappropriate sexual comments or using illegal substances in presence of the homemaker) are to adhere to the following guidelines:
+Agency coordinators who report difficulties providing services to participants due to non-use (not being home for service), misuse (requesting tasks outside of the homemaker's assigned duties), or abuse of the homemaker (yelling, swearing, being intoxicated, making inappropriate sexual comments or using illegal substances in presence of the homemaker) are to adhere to the following guidelines:

-Step one-the coordinator is to inform the consumer of the alleged problem and resolve the problem with the consumer's assistance.
+- The coordinator is to inform the participant of the alleged problem and resolve the problem with the participant's assistance.
 Serious incidents should also be reported to the HCAP Case Manager.

-Step two-if the problem occurs a second time the consumer and the HCAP Case Manager are to be notified in writing of the alleged behavior and proposed resolution with the consumer.
+- If the problem occurs a second time the participant and the HCAP Case Manager are to be notified in writing of the alleged behavior and proposed resolution with the participant.

-Step three-if the problem occurs a third time a verbal request to the HCAP Case Manager for mediation and assistance with resolution.
+- If the problem occurs a third time, a verbal request to the HCAP Case Manager for mediation and assistance with resolution is required.